Lotiq/SMART_Wire/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Shape Memory Alloy Resistance Tracking (S.M.A.R.T) library for Arduino, which currently uses DPM8600 series power converter to activate NiTi-based wires.
+Shape Memory Alloy Resistance Tracking (S.M.A.R.T.) library for Arduino, which currently uses DPM8600 series power converter to activate NiTi-based wires.
 This library was made for individuals without an extensive technical background or experience with Shape Memory materials.
 This library is made to be versatile and straightforward enough to accomadate many of hobbyists' projects.
 Additionally, information on the wires, applications and fabrication techniques for SMA-based projects are given below.

 ### Applications and Capabilities

 This library can be used for quick and easy prototypes for those who are generally unfamiliar with NiTi-based alloys and how to activate them electronically (see [Community Examples](##community-examples)).
 It is capable of estimating current versus time relationship for wire activation in a given environment.
 Theoretically, this library can work with different wire brands (including, but not limited to Flexinol, Nitinol and BioMetal) of different shapes, length and thicknesses as long as their behaviour is similar to NiTi-based wires.
 The library relies on and iteratively studies the resistance changes because of the phase transformations (Austenite <-> Martensite), which it uses for estimating the relationship between time and constant current.
 This library is **not** precise or advanced enough to be used in commercial sector in its current form, however it is being constantly improved.

-The set of functions given in this library can control wires contraction generally within the range of 1 to 10 seconds.
+The set of functions given in this library can control wire (2-60 Ohm) contraction generally within the range of 1 to 10 seconds.
 Other functions for more control over the wire are work in progress.
 The library currently uses DPM8600 series power converter as a controllable current source and ease of use, however this could change in the future.

 ### Vision